-A native of Nanjing, China, Dr. Li earned his PhD in recreation, park, and tourism science from Texas A&M University.
-Before coming to the United States, he worked as a destination marketing, event organizing, and tourism planning specialist in the city tourism bureau of Nanjing, China, for five years.
+A native of Nanjing, China, Prof. Li earned his Ph.D. in Recreation, Park, and Tourism Science from Texas A&M University, College Station, Texas.
+Before coming to the United States, Prof. Li worked as a destination marketing, event organizing, and tourism planning specialist in the city tourism bureau of Nanjing, China for 5 years.